oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/notification.md

 ## Position

-Change the notification position with the `position` property
+Change the notification position with the `position` props

 supported values